janet-van/va.gov-team/products/claim-appeal-status/engineering/finding-claims-release.md

 | All | N/A | 13,445 |
 | In progress | N/A | 12,454 |

-Users are actively engaging with the filter.
-Closed has the most clicks (41%), which is expected since In progress is the default.
-The total of 44,176 filter interactions on day one indicates strong adoption.
+Users are actively engaging with the filter (44,176 total clicks).
+Closed has the most clicks (41%), which is expected since In progress is the default -- users who want to see closed claims must actively click.

 #### On This Page Clicks